 Notice how the keywords “bookstore” and “Chicago” are in bold in search results?
 That’s Google’s way of drawing the user’s eye to search results to help entice clicks.

 By incorporating the keyword into your meta description, you’re serving the user intent.
 However, it’s extremely important to avoid keyword stuffing in your meta description.

 Character count is tricky.
-Truth be told, there is no universal best character count.
+Truth be told, there is no universal best character count or specific character limit.